Skip to Main Content

 Any business can achieve better rates by having good claim practices.
 These can include having safe driving training, safety manuals in place, as well as routine safety training for employees.
 Berry Insurance is happy to help any business that doesn't know where to start on implementing said safety features.
 Interested in getting the most out of your insurance agent for your business?
 Learn more about the benefits of having your business insurance with Berry Insurance.

-As you now know the many reasons on why you can expect to see an increase in your current insurance rates and premiums, it may also mark a good time to re-shop your policy among different insurance carriers.
+As you now know the many reasons you can expect to see an increase in your current insurance rates and premiums, you may be wondering if it is a good time to go price shopping around with other carriers.

-While remarketing of policies can be done at any time, prior to renewal is standard.
-Remarketing a policy during renewal gives insurance agencies more flexibility in obtaining multiple quotes from different carriers for their clients.
+If you choose to remarket your policy, prior to renewal tends to be the best time, as it gives insurance agencies more flexibility in obtaining multiple quotes from different carriers for their clients.

 However, choosing to stay with your current carrier may make you eligible for discounts or member bonuses that may not be available if you drop them for the next lowest price.